maxwellpower/mm-channel-export/README.md

 # Mattermost Channel Export

 This Docker container is designed to fetch and export posts from a specified Mattermost channel using the Mattermost API.
-It generates an HTML, CSV, and JSON report containing the messages posted within a specified date range.
+It generates a HTML, CSV, and JSON reports containing the messages posted within a specified date range.

 ## Prerequisites